idaholab/moose/modules/doc/content/application_usage/restart_recover.md

 ## Automatic Checkpoints

 In the event that the user forgets to enable checkpoints, MOOSE automatically creates a checkpoint object in the background for convenience.
-This object writes a checkpoint every 10 minutes of wall time or at the end of the next time step, whichever is later.
+This object writes a checkpoint every 1 hour of wall time or at the end of the next time step, whichever is later.
 This wall time interval length may be modified by defining a checkpoint block and setting the [!param](/Outputs/Checkpoint/wall_time_interval) parameter:

 ```puppet